Gregory Retallack: Boards

 Retallack has served as an associate or technical editor for such scientific journals as Geology, PALAIOS, and Journal of Sedimentary Research.
 His fellowships include the Geological Society of America, and the American Association for the Advancement of Science.

 He served as the president and vice president of the Cordilleran Section of the Paleontological Society, of the Oregon Academy of Sciences, and of the University of Oregon Chapter of the Society of Sigma Xi.

-Critical reception

-Early reviews of Retallack's textbooks have been positive.
-Of Soils of the Past, David Fastovsky concludes "it is requisite for all persons trying to understand paleosols".
-Of A Colour Guide to Paleosols, Daniel Yaalon concludes "Highly recommended for students and researchers alike for an introductory insight to paleopedology and to whet and refine their skills in paleosol interpretation."
-Both reviews however baulked at the unfamiliarity of soil science terminology and classification in these texts.

-Retallack's approach to the description and interpretation of paleosols has been widely adopted.
-Some controversy concerned use of modern soil taxonomies for paleosols, but Retallack's approach has since been validated by development of additional geochemical proxies for soil taxonomic criteria.
-Retallack's confirmation of abrupt paleoenvironmental change on land at the Cretaceous-Tertiary and Permian-Triassic boundaries, has been supported by later research on extinction.

 Awards and honors

 Retallack has been honored for his research, including the Stillwell Award of the Geological Society of Australia, for best paper in the society journal in 1977, Ingerson Award of the Geochemical Society in 2015, and the Antarctica Service Medal of the U.S. National Science Foundation in 1999.
 He has been an invited lecturer throughout the U.S., and also to Germany, England, China, Thailand and India.